quicwg/base-drafts/draft-ietf-quic-http.md

 as a connection error of H3_ID_ERROR.

 A server MAY use the same Push ID in multiple PUSH_PROMISE frames.
-If so, the decompressed request header set MUST contain the same set of fields in the same order, and in each field both the name and and value MUST be byte-for-byte matches.
-When a client receives a Push ID which has alread been promised, if the client detects a mismatch, it MUST response with a connection error of type H3_GENERAL_PROTOCOL_ERROR.
-Otherwise it MUST ignore the PUSH_PROMISE frame if no mismatch is detected.
+If so, the decompressed request header sets MUST contain the same fields in the same order, and both the name and and value in each field MUST be exact matches.
+If a client receives a Push ID that has already been promised and detects a mismatch, it MUST respond with a connection error of type H3_GENERAL_PROTOCOL_ERROR.
+If the decompressed header sets match exactly, the client MUST ignore the duplicate PUSH_PROMISE frame.

 If a PUSH_PROMISE frame is received on the control stream, the client MUST respond with a connection error ({{errors}}) of type H3_FRAME_UNEXPECTED.